 If you’re looking to be inspired like Tolkien, Lauterbrunnen is a must-visit.
 It’s just two train rides away from Grindelwald, making it an easy trip!
 If you’re already in Mannlichen or Klein Scheidegg, you’re just one cable car or train ride away from Wengen, one of the villages in the Lauterbrunnen Valley.

 The valley is home to two hamlets, four villages, 71 waterfalls, and countless beautiful hiking trails for you to explore.
 While it may not offer as many adventurous activities as Grindelwald, it promises unforgettable views.
 If you’re seeking peace, introspection, or healing, Lauterbrunnen Valley is the perfect place.
 With many peaceful spots like Gimmelwald, it’s a great place for self-discovery.

 Learn more about Lauterbrunnen from my articles:

-If you look at the map of the Jungfrau region, you can see that there are two large lakes near Grindelwald: Lake Thun and Lake Brienz.
-Like the rest of the Jungfrau region, these lakes are stunning and full of things to do.
+When you examine the map of the Jungfrau region, you’ll notice two big lakes near Grindelwald which are also on both sides of Interlaken: Lake Thun and Lake Brienz.
+These lakes, like the rest of the Jungfrau region, are incredibly beautiful and offer a wealth of activities.